Understanding Childhood Apraxia of Speech: A Parent's Guide

 Looking Forward: What to Expect

 There is no straight line, or even necessarily a curve, to recovery from childhood apraxia of speech.
-There will be those jaw dropping, make you want to cry happy tears, breakthrough moments and there will also be days where it feels as if you’re running head first into a brick wall.
+There will be those jaw-dropping, make-you-want-to-cry-happy-tears breakthrough moments, and there will also be days where it feels as if you’re running headfirst into a brick wall.
 Both are natural parts of the process.

 Taking the Next Step